Locality constraints in AdS$_2$ without parity: Acknowledgments

 This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452 and by a grant from the Simons Foundation (1161654, Troyer).

 ML, GM and JP are supported by the Simons Foundation grant 488649 (Simons Collaboration on the Nonperturbative Bootstrap) and the Swiss National Science Foundation through the project 200020\_197160 and through the National Centre of Competence in Research SwissMAP.
-The research of ML was also supported by the Italian Ministry of University and Research (MUR) under the FIS grant BootBeyond (CUP: D53C24005470001).
+The research of ML was also supported by the Italian Ministry of University and Research (MUR) under the FIS grant BootBeyond (CUP: D53C24005470001) and by the INFN “Iniziativa Specifica” ST\&FI.
 The work of JQ was supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.
 JQ also acknowledges support by Simons Foundation grant 994310 (Simons Collaboration on Confinement and QCD Strings), under which a portion of this work was performed.
 The work of XZ is supported by an ANR grant from the Tremplin - ERC Starting Grant funding scheme.